Cutie-Pi-Shell-community-project/qml-module-cutie/docs/types/modemsettings.md

 list&lt;CutieModem&gt;, readonly

 Holds a list of the available modems.
-See [CutieOfonoModem](ofonomodem) for information about interacting with the listed modems.
+See [CutieModem](cutiemodem) for information about interacting with the listed modems.